LPF-Defense: 3D Adversarial Defense based on Frequency Analysis: Abstract

 \section{Abstract}

-Although 3D point cloud classification has recently been widely deployed in different application scenarios, it is still very vulnerable to adversarial attacks.
-This increases the importance of robust training of 3D models in the face of adversarial attacks.
-Based on our analysis on the performance of existing adversarial attacks, more adversarial perturbations are found in the mid- and high-frequency components of input data.
-Therefore, by suppressing the high-frequency content in the training phase, the models’ robustness against adversarial examples is improved.
-Experiments showed that the proposed defense method decreases the success rate of six attacks on PointNet, PointNet ++, and DGCNN models.
-In particular, improvements are achieved with an average increase of classification accuracy by 3.8\% on drop100 attack and 4.26\% on drop200 attack compared to the state-of-the-art methods.
-The method also improves models’ accuracy on the original dataset compared to other available methods.\footnote{To facilitate research in this area, an open-source implementation of the method and data is released at \href{https://github.com/kimianoorbakhsh/LPF-Defence}{https://github.com/kimianoorbakhsh/LPF-Defense}.}
+The 3D point clouds are increasingly being used in various application including safety-critical fields.
+It has recently been demonstrated that deep neural networks can successfully process 3D point clouds.
+However, these deep networks can be misclassified via 3D adversarial attacks that are intentionality designed to perturb some point cloud's features.
+These misclassifications may be due to the network's overreliance on features with unnecessary information in training sets.
+As such, identifying the features used by deep classifiers and removing features with unnecessary information from the training data can improve network's robustness against adversarial attacks.
+In this paper, the low pass filtered defense framework is proposed to discard the unnecessary information from the training data by suppressing the high-frequency contents in the training phase.
+The conducted analysis showed that adversarial perturbations place in high-frequency contents of adversarial point clouds.
+Experiments showed that the proposed defense method achieves the state-of-the-art defense performance against six adversarial attacks on PointNet, PointNet++, and DGCNN models.
+The findings are practically supported by an expansive evaluation of synthetic (ModelNet40 and ShapeNet) and real (ScanObjectNN) datasets.
+In particular, improvements are achieved with an average increase of classification accuracy by 3.8\% on the Drop100 attack and 4.26\% on the Drop200 attack compared to the state-of-the-art methods.
+The method also improves the accuracy of models on the original dataset compared to other available methods.
+(To facilitate research in this area, an open-source implementation of the method and data is released at \href{https://github.com/kimianoorbakhsh/LPF-Defence}{https://github.com/kimianoorbakhsh/LPF-Defense}.)